 While there’s no universal minimum credit score required to get an auto loan, you’ll likely have difficulty getting approved by some lenders if your credit scores are low.

 Once you’ve reviewed your credit reports and scores — and if you’re able to wait to buy a car — consider taking time to repair your credit if you need to.
 This could help you get approved for a car loan at a lower interest rate.
 A secured credit card, credit-builder loan or becoming an authorized user on a friend or family member’s credit card could all help you begin to rebuild your credit.

 3. Save for a down payment

-A down payment can increase your chances of getting approved and could reduce your interest rate.
-There’s no set amount that you should put down for a new car.
-The general rule of thumb is that you should put 20% down on a new car, though Edmunds found in 2017 that the average down payment is 12%.
+A down payment on an auto loan can increase your chances of getting approved and could reduce your interest rate.
+There’s no set amount that you should put down for a new car, but the general rule of thumb is that you should put 20% down on a new car.

 4. Shop around

 When you’re ready to buy, shop around for the best auto loan offer.
 Compare rates and loan terms from different lenders to help find the best deal for your financial situation.

 Getting preapproved for a car loan can also help you get a sense of the loan terms you might be approved for.
 A preapproval is a conditional offer that typically includes an estimated loan amount, interest rate and loan term.
 But remember, preapproval doesn’t guarantee that you’ll get the loan — you’ll need to submit a formal application to know if you’re approved and at what terms.